benjamanjackson-bit/DPSCDCalendar/README.md

 # DPSCDCalendar
-Used to create calendar templates for
+Used to create calendar templates